 With GPS tracking, management is able to understand the daily movements of a lone worker, and the information available from these devices means that workers can swiftly report emergency issues.
 Traditionally, workers have used a check-in method where workers or supervisors check in at timed intervals, but GPS technology improves this process.

 Each device has its own features, and workers can activate motion sensing alarms for use when incapacitated or use panic buttons on the device for instant response during a crisis.

-Some GPS trackers also give workers the ability to communicate with colleagues and call a limited number of phone numbers for use in non-crisis situations, eliminating the need for other cell devices.
+Some real time GPS trackers also give workers the ability to communicate with colleagues and call a limited number of phone numbers for use in non-crisis situations, eliminating the need for other cell devices.
 Some devices provide a stream of constant information about where the worker is, and lack of communication can indicate emergencies, including unconsciousness due to injury, accident, or violence against the worker.

 How Can a Panic Button Help a Lone Worker?